Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: Introduction

 Voice conversion (VC) is a task of converting the voice of a source speaker without changing the uttered sentence.
 Examples of the applications of VC techniques include speaker-identity modification \cite{Kain1998short}, speaking assistance \cite{Kain2007short,Nakamura2012short}, speech enhancement \cite{Inanoglu2009short,Turk2010short,Toda2012short}, bandwidth extension \cite{Jax2003short}, and accent conversion \cite{Felps2009short}.

-One successful VC framework involves a Gaussian mixture model (GMM)-based approach \cite{Stylianou1998short,Toda2007short,Helander2010short}, which utilizes acoustic models represented by GMMs for feature mapping.
-Recently, a neural network (NN)-based framework \cite{Desai2010short,Mohammadi2014short,Sun2015short,YSaito2017bshort,Kaneko2017cshort,Chen2014short,Nakashika2014ashort,Nakashika2014bshort,Nakashika2015short,Blaauw2016short,Hsu2016short,Hsu2017short,Xie2016short,Kinnunen2017short,Kaneko2017dshort,vandenOord2017bshort,Hashimoto2017short,YSaito2018bshort,Kameoka2019IEEETransshort_ACVAE-VC} and an exemplar-based framework based on non-negative matrix factorization (NMF) \cite{Takashima2013short,Wu2014short,Sisman2019short_nmf} have also proved successful.
-Many conventional VC methods including those mentioned above require accurately aligned parallel source and target speech data.
+One successful VC framework involves approaches that utilize acoustic models represented by Gaussian mixture models (GMMs) for feature mapping \cite{Stylianou1998short,Toda2007short,Helander2010short}.
+Recently, frameworks based on neural networks (NNs) \cite{Desai2010short,Mohammadi2014short,Sun2015short,YSaito2017bshort,Kaneko2017cshort,Chen2014short,Nakashika2014ashort,Nakashika2014bshort,Nakashika2015short,Blaauw2016short,Hsu2016short,Hsu2017short,Xie2016short,Kinnunen2017short,Kaneko2017dshort,vandenOord2017bshort,Hashimoto2017short,YSaito2018bshort,Kameoka2019IEEETransshort_ACVAE-VC} and an exemplar-based framework based on nonnegative matrix factorization (NMF) \cite{Takashima2013short,Wu2014short,Sisman2019short_nmf} have also proved successful.
+Many conventional VC methods, including those mentioned above, require accurately aligned parallel source and target speech data.
 However, in many scenarios, it is not always possible to collect parallel utterances.
 Even if we could collect such data, we typically need to perform time alignment procedures, which becomes relatively difficult when there is a large acoustic gap between the source and target speech.
 Since many frameworks are weak as regards the misalignment found with parallel data, careful pre-screening and manual correction may be required to make these frameworks work reliably.
-To bypass these restrictions, this paper is concerned with developing a non-parallel VC method, which requires no parallel utterances, transcriptions, or time alignment procedures.
+To bypass these restrictions, this paper is concerned with developing a nonparallel VC method, which requires no parallel utterances, transcriptions, or time alignment procedures.